Feature-Learning Networks Are Consistent Across Widths At Realistic Scales: Conclusion

 \section{Conclusion}

 We have demonstrated a striking consistency across widths for many quantities of interest to deep learning practitioners.
 Our fine-grained studies go beyond simply comparing test losses and have demonstrated that learned network functions, internal representations, and dynamical large learning rate phenomena agree for sufficiently large widths on a variety of tasks across vision and language.
-At later training times, or after many repetitions of the dataset, we observe systematic deviations brought on by finite width, and have chracterized them in terms of the bias and variance of the network over initializations.
-These studies motivate the applicability of infinite-width feature-learning models in reasoning about large scale models trained on real-world data.
+At later training times, or after many repetitions of the dataset, we observe systematic deviations brought on by finite width, and have characterized them in terms of the bias and variance of the network over initializations.
+This study motivates the applicability of infinite-width feature-learning models (and the accumulating finite width deviations from this limit) in reasoning about large scale models trained on real-world data.

+In light of the accumulation of finite-width deviations at later training times, we caution that our study only exhibits the consistency of the infinite-width limit with the training time \textit{held fixed}.
+It does not make a claim about other possibly limits that vary the training time jointly with the width to infinity, perhaps along a compute frontier.
+We leave further inquiry into such limits for future work.

 \acksection

 We thank Boaz Barak, Jeremy Cohen, Alex Damian, Nikhil Ghosh, Gal Kaplun, Eric Michaud, Jamie Simon and Jacob Zavatone-Veth for helpful discussions throughout this project.
 We also thank Jacob Zavatone-Veth for comments on the draft.